fiatdao/fiat-ui/README.md

     CONFIG=mainnet.json NETWORK=mainnet TARGET=local IPFS_NODE=ipfs:5001 GRAPH_NODE=http://localhost:8030 yarn build
     CONFIG=mainnet.json NETWORK=mainnet TARGET=local IPFS_NODE=ipfs:5001 GRAPH_NODE=http://localhost:8030 yarn deploy
     ```
-    When prompted with an input like
+    When prompted with an input like:

     `?
 Version Label (e.g. v0.0.1) ‣  _ `

     hit enter to deploy the subgraph.

 1. Now open the dapp on [localhost:3000](localhost:3000) and connect to the Localhost Mainnet network.
 You should be able to create and manage positions.
+You may have to wait a while for the graph to sync with the local chain.

 1. When you're done, run `docker-compose -f docker-compose-forking.yml down -v` to tear the ipfs and postgres containers down.
 To run again, just run `docker-compose -f docker-compose-forking.yml up -d ipfs postgres` again.
 Your chain should pick up where you left off.